CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 ### 2 6 Insufficient representation rules for teleworking

 The tasks of the teleworker are usually designed so that he can work independently for the most part.
 This can make it difficult in the case of illness to provide a representation for the teleworker.
-In particular, there may be a problem in providing the requisite documentation or data from the teleworker to the representative when there are no access options to the teleworker's home office.
+In particular, there may be problems in providing the requisite documentation or teleworker data to the representative when there are no access to the teleworker's home office.

 ### 2 7 Non-compliance with safety measures

-Especially at the teleworkplace, due to a lack of control options, employees may not or not fully implement recommended or ordered security measures.
+Especially at the teleworkplace it may be due to lack of control options that employees do not or not fully implement recommended or ordered security measures.
 It may cause damage that would otherwise be prevented or at least reduced.
 Depending on the function of the employee and the importance of the disregarded measure even serious damage can occur, eg. For example, confidential information can fall into the wrong hands.
 These may then be used to the serious disadvantage of the institution.

 3 requirements
 ---------------